 CEOs who can’t make this distinction waste too much time chasing shiny new objects and putting out fires.
 They’re reacting rather than leading with planned, purposeful action that’s designed to hit targets and continually generate growth.
 And because wasted activity is usually expensive, these CEOs are also far too quick to abandon annual plans or shrink ambitious targets the first time a KPI dips or a marketing initiative doesn’t catch fire.

 A monthly financial review can help to keep your plans and your available resources in sync, while also shining a spotlight on any activities or subpar employees who could be dragging you into the red.
+As the adage goes, you can’t manage what you don’t measure, which is why it’s essential to create a financial statement review checklist that allows you to make informed financial decisions based on data.
 Here’s how to get started.

 We also encourage our entrepreneur coaching clients to look at the following financial indicators on a rolling 12-month graph to spot trends and take corrective action:

 - Net Margin

 Efficiency metrics unique to your business (e.g., utilization rates, revenue per employee, conversion rate, average revenue per client, churn, capacity utilization, asset turn over, etc.) Set clear expectations with your team about the data you want to see at the end of every month.

 And finally, get that meeting on your calendar.

 Your monthly review checklist contains all of your company’s important financial statements, such as the income statement, statement of cash flows, and balance sheet.
 These documents allow you to make important decisions that drive growth and ensure your company’s success.
 Once you have your monthly review checklist created, it’s time to set up a monthly review meeting to ensure each line item is addressed.
 Let’s explore what goes into an effective monthly review meeting below: